 The Gower Project publishes an online journal entitled Accessus: A Journal of Premodern Literature and New Media.

 The Gower Project Blog offers a space for exchange on contemporary issues in scholarship on the Middle Ages.

 The Gower Project Translation Wiki is an open forum for modern translations of John Gower’s major works (Mirour de l’Omme, Vox Clamantis, and Confessio Amantis).
 Please email Georgiana Donavin to be made a member of the Gower Project Translation Wiki.

-Robert J. Meindl’s translation of the Vox Clamantis, Book 5 is featured on the Translation Wiki.
+Robert J. Meindl’s translations of the Vox Clamantis are featured on the Translation Wiki.